Research that's reshaping how women train.

 To find out, Carpenter and her team recruited 14 women with experience lifting and randomly assigned them to one of two groups:

-Both groups trained three times a week for eight weeks, performing sets of 8-15 reps taken close to muscular failure an important detail that made sure training intensity was high across both styles of lifting.
+Both groups trained three times a week for eight weeks, performing sets of 8–15 reps taken close to muscular failure—an important detail that ensured training intensity was high across both styles of lifting.
+If you prefer strength training for women at home, this same approach applies with basic tools like dumbbells or a functional trainer.

 Key findings included:

-This means circuit training when done with sufficient load and intensity (that’s key!) can match the muscle- and strength-building benefits of traditional lifting while offering significant time savings.
+This means circuit training—when done with sufficient load and intensity (thatʼs key!)—can match the muscle- and strength-building benefits of traditional lifting while offering significant time savings.
+For circuit training for beginners, start with fewer stations, simple movements, and lighter loads, then progress week to week.

 “This is not about working less hard.
 Itʼs about working smarter,” Carpenter says.
 “If I can help you get similar results in 30 to 50 minutes instead of 75, that can make lifting possible for a lot more people.”